 The company also needs to consider the duration of its warranty.

 As written, it is a "forever" warranty, transferring to each subsequent owner of the faucet for as long as the faucet is in service.
 Its service life could well be over 100 years.
-We routinely encounter faucets that have been in use since the 1880s.
+We routinely encounter faucets that have been in use since the early 1900s.

 All of this is very good for the buyer, but is undone by three factors: